GraniteDan/FortiBackup/README.md

 ## File Naming Format

-Backed up configuation files will be named in the following format: hostename_yyyyMMdd_HHmmss.conf This will allow for easy identification of the exact Date and Time that each backup was taken.
+Backed up configuation files will be named in the following format: hostname_yyyyMMdd_HHmmss.conf.
+This will allow for easy identification of the exact Date and Time that each backup was taken.

 ## Backup File Retention